selivan/selivan.github.io/_posts/2018-07-07-limit-new-connections-frequency-with-iptables-recent.md

 1. Accept packets for already established connections without further filtering.
 It is required to not impede established ssh sessions.
 1. Reject packets that are not starting a new connection or associated with known one.
 Not necessary, just adds a little more security.
-1. For a packet initiating a new connection: redirect to chain `ssh-check`
+1. For a packet initiating a new connection to tcp post 22: redirect to chain `ssh-check`

 Chain `ssh-check`: